Cities warn of unchecked pot deliveries, despite sales bans

-LOS ANGELES — California cities are objecting to a proposed change in state regulations that they say would allow unchecked home marijuana deliveries in places that have banned local pot sales.
+LOS ANGELES — California cities on Monday objected to a proposed change in state rules they say would allow unchecked home marijuana deliveries in places that have banned local pot sales.

-In a letter Monday to state regulators, the group warns the proposal would unleash “cannabis delivery anywhere in the state, regardless of conflicting local regulations or bans.”
+The proposal would unleash “cannabis delivery anywhere in the state, regardless of conflicting local regulations or bans,” the group wrote in the letter, released Monday but dated July 27.

+“An influx of unapproved local cannabis deliveries will decrease transparency of cannabis operations and increase public safety obligations and costs for local law enforcement,” the letter said.

+California kicked off broad legal pot sales Jan.
+1. What has emerged is a patchwork of local laws, with some cities and counties embracing the legal cannabis economy while others have limited sales and growing or outlawed all commercial pot activity.

-The state Bureau of Cannabis Control sees it differently, and says the change would clarify what has always been the case: That a licensed pot delivery can be made to “any jurisdiction within the state.”
+The state Bureau of Cannabis Control said in a statement that it was merely clarifying what has always been the case: That a licensed pot delivery can be made to “any jurisdiction within the state.”

 The state is considering changes to rules that govern the legal marketplace.

-Note: This story has been corrected to show that the name of the group is the League of California Cities, not the California League of Cities.